Definitions of Terms

 Whether lung cancer screening is covered by a state’s fee-for-service Medicaid program, not covered, or no information is available.

-Those at high risk for lung cancer and recommended for annual screening with low dose CT scan, defined as current smokers or former smokers who quit within the last 15 years and have a 30 pack-year history or more, which means one pack a day for 30 years, two packs a day for 15 years, et cetera.
+Those at high risk for lung cancer and recommended for annual screening with low dose CT scan, defined as current smokers or former smokers who quit within the last 15 years and have a 30 pack-year history or more, which means one pack a day for 30 years, two packs a day for 15 years, or any combination that equals 30 pack years.
+This criteria for high risk is set by the U.S. Preventative Services Task Force (USPSTF).
+There are other risk factors to consider as well, such as exposure to radon gas, air pollution and secondhand smoke, and sometimes a person is genetically pre-disposed to be at risk for lung cancer.
+However, “high risk” in this report is defined by the criteria set by USPSTF.

-The factors measured for this report: incidence, early diagnosis, survival, surgical treatment, lack of treatment, and screening among those at high risk and coverage of screening by fee-for-service Medicaid by state.
+The factors measured for this report: new cases, early diagnosis, survival, surgical treatment, lack of treatment, screening among those at high risk, and coverage of screening by fee-for-service Medicaid by state.

 Lack of Treatment